sheenatoroy/Menu-Driven/README.md

-# PrelimProject1
+# Menu-Driven
-Prelim Project - Menu Driven using OOP
+Menu Driven using OOP

 This project will ask the user to enter what transaction he/she wants in the pet shop.
 - There are 6 information the a user can be fillup.